scaffold-eth/create-eth/contributors/TEMPLATING.md

 The `stringify` and `deepMerge` functions used in the examples below should be imported from the `templates/utils.js` file:

+> NOTE: If if the template file is `.json` file, you should use `JSON.stringify` instead of `stringify` utility.
+This makes sure the JSON is formatted correctly.

 ```javascript
 import { stringify, deepMerge } from "../path/to/templates/utils.js";
 ```